pipelinelabo/datalaiq-wiki/tokens/tokens.md

 # API Tokens System

-The Gravwell API Token system is designed to allow users to create restricted tokens that can be used to access specific APIs in Gravwell without requiring a full login cycle.
-This means that a user can generate a token and use it to access a restricted set of APIs in scripts, command line applications, and 3rd party programs that may not have direct Gravwell integration.
+The DatalaiQ API Token system is designed to allow users to create restricted tokens that can be used to access specific APIs in DatalaiQ without requiring a full login cycle.
+This means that a user can generate a token and use it to access a restricted set of APIs in scripts, command line applications, and 3rd party programs that may not have direct DatalaiQ integration.
 API tokens consist of a randomly generated authentication token, a set of access allowances, and an optional expiration.
-All users have access to the tokens API; admins can disable access to tokens API for non-admin users using the Gravwell ABAC system.
+All users have access to the tokens API; admins can disable access to tokens API for non-admin users using the DatalaiQ ABAC system.

 The Tokens API interface is located in the "Tools & Resources" navigation section.